moamenragab189/EmployeeSalary/README.md

-This project is a simple **WPF desktop application** built with C#.
+This project is a WPF application in C# that shows Object-Oriented Programming (OOP) principles.
-It reads employee data from a **JSON file**, performs calculations, and displays the results in a **table (DataGrid)**.
+It reads employee data from a JSON file, applies processing and calculations, and displays the results in a DataGrid.

+🚀 Features

 Load employee data from a JSON file

-- Display data in a WPF DataGrid
+Display employees in a WPF DataGrid

-- Perform calculations (e.g., total employees, average salary, department statistics)
+Perform calculations (e.g., average salary, department counts, highest/lowest salary)

-- Search and filter employees
+Clean OOP design